 The Group is keen to involve other interested healthcare professionals and, indeed, to focus on a broad range of prescribing issues affecting transplant patients.

 The ESPRIT Group has carried out a number of activities so far, including notably:

 The ESPRIT Group is a totally legally-independent body, ESPRIT Partnership Ltd., a company limited by guarantee, registered in England and Wales, number 6971971.
 It has two directors, these being Atholl Johnston and Steve Pollard.
 As a legally-independent entity, the ESPRIT Group is open to support by any relevant interested party.
 It initially received sole funding from Novartis Pharma UK Ltd., albeit the activities and recommendations themselves were always carried out with complete professional independence.
-However, the Group has now also received support from Astellas Pharma Ltd., Mylan and Sandoz Ltd. and has been in discussions with various parties to spread its base of supporters, both with regard to the basic organisation and for work on project-related activities, as appropriate.
+However, the Group has now also received support from Astellas Pharma Ltd., Mylan, Sandoz Ltd. and Chiesi and has been in discussions with various parties to spread its base of supporters, both with regard to the basic organisation and for work on project-related activities, as appropriate.
 We would be happy to discuss any potential work which could provide mutual benefit to all parties – with the caveat that the core focus must be on efficacy and safety of treatment for transplant patients.

 The Group’s work is co-ordinated by Julia Cook, currently an independent healthcare consultant, who has previously worked in medical departments in the pharmaceutical industry and as the head of a medical communications company, where she spearheaded the formation of the ESPRIT Group.
 As such she has been involved with the Group’s professional activities since its inception.